 After His resurrection, Jesus and the Eleven were in Galilee when Jesus commanded baptism in His commission of the disciples: “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you” (Matt.
 28:19-20).
 Therefore, all evangelical churches that take Jesus’ words seriously baptize their people, but how it gets done is where the differences are.
 Some (especially Lutheran, Episcopalian, Methodist, and Presbyterian churches) believe that all infants of believing parents ought to be baptized as they are part of the “covenant community” of God’s people.
 Some baptize by immersion, others by the sprinkling of water; one group (the Greek Orthodox Church) baptizes their folks three times forward while naked!
 Don’t worry; we’re not ever going to switch to that practice!

-At Mid Valley, we immerse people in water after they have made a conscious decision to repent of their sin, trust in the finished work of Christ (His death and resurrection) and pledge love and loyalty to Jesus Christ as the risen Lord, their Savior (Rom.
+At Trail Fellowship, we immerse people in water after they have made a conscious decision to repent of their sin, trust in the finished work of Christ (His death and resurrection) and pledge love and loyalty to Jesus Christ as the risen Lord, their Savior (Rom.
 10:9-10)!

 We practice this mode of baptism for several reasons: